Barstool Sports: The Chernin Group investment (2016–2020)

 By 2016, Barstool claimed to pull in 250 million views per month.
 On January 7, 2016, private equity firm The Chernin Group (TCG) purchased a 51% majority stake in Barstool Sports, valuing the company at between $10 and $15 million.
 According to Chernin Group president of digital Mike Kerns, Kerns was put in contact with Portnoy via mutual friend and former University of Kentucky quarterback Jared Lorenzen.
 After an initial phone call, Kerns flew to Boston to have dinner with Portnoy, discuss the Barstool vision, and begin preliminary investment talks.

 Following the TCG investment, the company moved its headquarters from Boston to New York City.
 Portnoy continued to run the site and retained complete creative control as Chief of Content.
 On July 19, 2016, Erika Nardini, former chief marketing officer of AOL, was announced as the CEO of Barstool Sports.
 In 2020, Chernin relinquished control of Barstool as part of the Penn National Gaming partnership.
 Also in 2016, Barstool bought Old Row Sports, another sports blog, for an estimated $10 to US$15 million.

 During the week of Super Bowl LI, Barstool broadcast a televised version of The Barstool Rundown live from Houston on Comedy Central.
 The show made headlines on February 2, 2017, after Indianapolis Colts punter Pat McAfee announced during a segment of that night's episode that he was retiring from the NFL to become a contributor to the site.
 On June 19, 2017, the site announced that Michael Rapaport would be joining Barstool Sports and hosting a podcast.
 Rapaport and Barstool quickly ended their relationship in a public feud involving Kevin Durant.

 On October 18, Barstool Van Talk debuted on ESPN2.
 The show starred Pardon My Take personalities PFT Commenter and Dan "Big Cat" Katz.
 It was canceled after one episode, with ESPN Inc. president John Skipper citing concerns about distinguishing the content of Barstool from that of ESPN.
 The show's removal came after past statements from Barstool president Dave Portnoy resurfaced, one of which involved calling current ESPN employee Sam Ponder a "slut".

 Following a fundraising round reported in January, Barstool is said to have received a valuation of $100 million.
 CEO Erika Nardini said The Chernin Group has invested $25 million in the website.
 On February 18, Michael Rapaport was fired after making a derogatory comment towards the site's fan-base.

 On March 28, 2018, NBA player Frank Kaminsky launched a Barstool podcast, Pros and Joes, hosted by himself and three high-school friends.
+In September 2018, Barstool premiered the Sunday-morning program The Barstool Sports Advisors on TVG Network, which featured Portnoy, Dan Katz, PFT Commenter, and Stu Feiner; the first half-hour of the program was also simulcast by Barstool's digital properties.